Hot Wheels Extreme Racing: Game modes

 Hot Wheel Extreme Racing features four game modes: Championship, Arcade, Time Trial and Multiplayer.
 In Championship mode the player races against three other computer-controlled cars in one of the available cups.
 There are six Cups, Easy, Medium, Hard, Rev.Easy, Rev.Medium, and Rev. Hard.
 Each cup contains four stages.
 Points are given according to placement, and after all stages a winner is appointed.
 By winning a cup unlocks an hidden cheat code, such as new vehicles, and more cups.
 The players can choose from 8 different vehicles.
 3 are available on start, the rest must be unlocked by completing tasks such as completing cups.

 Arcade mode allows the player to choose one of the available tracks, and then race it against three other computer-controlled cars.
 In time trial mode they race alone and must try to get the best time on each track.

 The game also supports a multiplayer mode that allows up to four players to race against each other, using a multitap device.
 The multiplayer tracks are not the same as the single player tracks.
 There are a total of 12 multiplayer tracks.

-The game was originally based on the Hot Wheels: Mechanix car models, and the environments were playgrounds where kids had built imaginary raceways, such as a track modeled in a sandbox.
-However, in the middle of production the producers decided to change the target group and the whole game got a more mature look and feel.
-The cars were also changed to ordinary Hot Wheels cars, although the idea of cars transforming into different shapes was kept.